Sorry, you need to enable JavaScript to visit this website.

 Across the street, a not-so-secret garden awaits, with a lush lawn and shade trees neatly tucked between The Broad Museum and The Emerson.
 A neighborhood favorite.

-A block in the other direction lies Music Center Plaza, an immaculate public space with a range of dining options, exquisite gardens, an iconic fountain and more views of Grand Park.
+A block in the other direction lies Music Center Plaza, an immaculate public space with a range of dining options, exquisite gardens, an iconic fountain and more views of Gloria Molina Grand Park.

 In a town that isn’t known for walkability, The Grand is the central development in a neighborhood that is entirely pedestrian-friendly.
 One can imagine strolling from the park to an array of museums, restaurants and cafés — all within three square blocks.